Rick’s 2016 release, Rundown, has just won the 2017 Arthur Ellis Award

 You are visitor

 Rick Blechta is a crime novelist and musician living in Toronto and this site is dedicated to his twin passions in life: crime writing and music.
-He’s had five novels published and the sixth, A Case of You, was released in March of 2008.
-It is available worldwide at bookstores or online.
+He’s had eight novels published, with the eighth, Roses for a Diva, was released in Fall of 2015.
+His third novella in the Pratt and Ellis series was published in Fall 2016.
+All of the recent ones are available worldwide at bookstores or online.

-The fifth, When Hell Freezes Over was released by RendezVous Crime in the fall of 2006.
-His first novel, Knock on Wood and his third, Shooting Straight in the Dark, are still available, but generally only at Sleuth of Baker Street or through this website.
+Rick’s first novel, Knock on Wood and his third, Shooting Straight in the Dark, are still available, but generally only at Sleuth of Baker Street or through this website.
 Rick’s 2005 novel, Cemetery of the Nameless is available in most bookstores in Canada, many in the U.S, as well as all the online ones.
-His second novel, The Lark Ascending, is out of print, but it’s occasionally available from used book sellers but can be priced high because of its rarity.
+His second novel, The Lark Ascending, is out of print, but you can occasionally find it available from used book sellers but it can be priced high because of its rarity.

 This site also has information on Rick’s other interests and things he gets up to from time to time.
 Make yourself at home and feel free to take a look around the site.